UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 We are going to learn some of the basic commands not seen in the first course.
 We will introduce some of these libraries but keep in mind that we are just covering the basics so you can understand how to start using this library.
 If you find that your interest is piqued and/or they are applicable to your problem, you can use the documentation to learn more.

+The *array* is the central object of NumPy.
+It is a multi-dimensional object which contains numerical data.
+The main difference between NumPy arrays and Python lists is the set of operations that can be performed on them.
+In this lesson we are going to learn a little more about how to use this fundamental library to do any numerical analysis in Python.

 To start, we are going to import the two libraries `numpy` and `matplotlib` that will be used in this episode.

 ~~~